blueguy42/Tucil-1-Stima/README.md

 ## Setup and Requirements
 A system with a Windows OS is recommended.
 Running in a Linux-based system requires the input `.txt` files to be made from scratch in a Linux text editor because of the difference between a Windows to Linux newline.

 No additional requirements are needed to run the executable program file, but the <b>GCC compiler</b> is needed to re-compile the `main.c` file.

-To compile the program, simply run `compile.bat`.
+To re-compile the program, simply run `compile.bat`.

+<b>IMPORTANT: Do not change the folder structure as the program is dependent on the folder structure!</b>

 A `.txt` file is used as the input for the puzzle and keywords.
+You can generate your own word search puzzle using this <a href="https://randomwordgenerator.com/">random word generator</a> and <a href="https://tools.atozteacherstuff.com/word-search-maker/wordsearch.php">word search generator</a>.

-The file should follow the pattern
+The file should follow the pattern:
 ```
 <PUZZLE>